ibm-cloud-docs/Cloudant/api/using_views.md

 causes incremental updates to the index when the documents or inserted.

 If speed of response is more important than having up-to-date data, an alternative is to allow users to access an old version of the view index.
-In effect,
-the user has an immediate response from 'stale' index content, rather than waiting for the index to be updated.
-Depending on the document contents, a stale view might not return the most recent information.
-Nevertheless, a stale view returns the results of the view query quickly, by using an existing version of the index.
+To do this, use the `update` query string parameter when making a view query.

-If you want to save old index versions without incurring indexing overhead, you can stop the search index from building by setting `"autoupdate": {"indexes": false}`, or stop views from auto-updating by adding one of the following options to a design document.
+If you want to save old index versions without incurring indexing overhead, you can stop all indexes from building by setting `"autoupdate": {"indexes": false}`, or stop views from auto-updating by adding one of the following options to a design document.
 You can stop all index types from indexing if you set `"autoupdate": false`.
 See the following examples.
-{: note}
+{: tip}

 ```json
 	{